Search

 Give the Chair Breathing Room

-Think about heat and sunlight too
+Think about heat and sunlight

 Protect Traffic Flow in the Room

-Do not block the natural path through the room
+Do not block the main walking path

 Best Rooms and Zones for Placement